 Melissa Repetski, outgoing president of the Boyette Springs Elementary School PTA in Riverview, Florida, considers insurance “a must.”

-The fact is that anyone can sue anyone at any time.
-While not all suits have merit, in this increasingly litigious time, a modest insurance investment can certainly lead to peace of mind and—if the worst case does strike—protection.
+The fact is that anyone can sue anyone else at any time.
+While not all suits have merit, in this increasingly litigious time, a modest insurance investment can certainly lead to peace of mind and—if the worst case does happen—protection.

 Because insurance is regulated by states and not by the federal government, the rules vary from state to state.
 In some states, for instance, school districts are specifically forbidden from covering PTO events under their insurance.
 In other states, the decision is left up to the school districts.